-You should get a vaccine as soon as you are able.
+You should get both of your vaccine doses as soon as you can.

-If you are getting any of the treatments below, speak to your cancer care team about when it is best to get the vaccine during your treatment:
+If you are getting any of the treatments below, speak to your cancer care team about the best timing for you to get your vaccine:

 - Stem cell transplant